Back 2 Life (LeToya Luckett album)

+Back 2 Life is the third studio album by American R&B singer LeToya Luckett.
+It was released by eOne Music Entertainment on May 12, 2017.
+Her first album in eight years, it marked Luckett's first project as an independent artist after the release of her first two solo albums LeToya (2006) and Lady Love (2009), both of which were produced under Capitol Records.
+Luckett consulted a variety of musicians to work with her on Back 2 Life, including Jo Blaq, Warryn Campbell, D'Mile, Andre Harris, and J. White Did It.

-Back 2 Life is the third studio album by American R&B singer LeToya Luckett, released on May 12, 2017, through eOne Music Entertainment.
-The album was preceded by two singles—"Back 2 Life" and "Used To".
-The album debuted at number 91 on the Billboard 200, marking her lowest charting album in the United States to date. but was a success on the Independent Albums chart and peaked at number four.
+The album earned generally positive reviews from music critics though some found that it lacked cohesiveness.
+Back 2 Life debuted and peaked at number 91 on the US Billboard 200, marking Luckett's lowest charting project in the United States up to then, and reached number four on the US Independent Albums chart.
+The album was preceded by two singles, including "Back 2 Life" and "Used To", the former of which peaked at number six on the Adult R&B Songs chart.

 Background and promotion

 In January 2014, Luckett announced that the title of her third studio album would be called Until Then on The Wendy Williams Show, with a planned 2016 release.
 "Don't Make Me Wait" was released as a promotional single on February 11, 2014, to iTunes.
 More than a year later a remix featuring American-rapper T.I. was released on March 10, 2015.
 On January 5, 2015, Luckett released the track "I'm Ready" on her YouTube channel.
 On January 16, 2015, Luckett released "Together" inspired to end illegal gun violence in America in recent partnership with the Caliber Foundation.

 On December 7, 2016, Luckett released the lead single "Back 2 Life" to iTunes.
 On March 23, 2017, eOne Music released the teaser trailer to the second single "Used To", continuing from the "Back 2 Life" music video.
 On April 10, 2017, Luckett announced the release date and new title of her upcoming third studio album on her Twitter account: "HEY LOVES!!!
 Excited to announce my album #Back2Life hits the stores May 12th!!!", thus renaming it from Until Then to Back 2 Life, with the song "Don't Make Me Wait" removed, and 13 songs added.
 On April 17, 2017, the album was available for pre-order on iTunes.